 How does env zero support multiple IaC frameworks?

-Env zero provides enterprise-level multi-framework support, including Terraform, OpenTofu, Pulumi, and Crossplane.
+env zero provides enterprise-level multi-framework support, including Terraform, OpenTofu, Pulumi, and Crossplane.
 It enables centralized governance, drift detection, cost monitoring, and approval workflows across different IaC tools.
 Teams using a hybrid IaC approach benefit from unified oversight without being locked into a single platform.

 Which platform is best for enterprise governance?